litestar-org/litestar/docs/usage/10-plugins/0-plugins-intro.md

         ...
 ```

-If you wish to register middlewares, guards, dependencies and so forth on the application init, you need to implement the `on_app_init` method:
+If you wish to register middlewares, guards, dependencies and so forth on the application init, you need to implement the
+[`on_app_init`][starlite.plugins.base.PluginProtocol.on_app_init] method:

 ```python
 from typing import Any